+Tell us the dataset used for your initial Sea Ice Thickness (SIT) used.
+Include name and date.

+NA

-December 2019 using a 9-months ahead recursive forecast.
-Tell us the dataset used for your initial Sea Ice Concentration (SIC). - Tell us the dataset used for your initial Sea Ice Thickness (SIT) used.
-Include name and date. - If you use a dynamic model, please specify the name of the model as a whole and each component including version numbers and how the component is initialized: [DynamicModelType] If available from your method. a) Uncertainty/probability estimates: Median 4.37 Ranges percentile 5: 3.76, percentile 95: 5.00 Standard Deviations b) Brief explanation/assessment of basis for the uncertainty estimate (1-2 sentences).
-Done via the posterior distribution obtained by standard Bayesian Methods for linear Vector Autoregressions. c) Brief description of any post processing you have done (1-2 sentences).
+If you use a dynamic model, please specify the name of the model as a whole and each component including version numbers and how the component is initialized:

+If available from your method. a) Uncertainty/probability estimates:

+Median

+4.25

+Lower error bound

+3.59

+Lower error bound

+4.91

+Standard Deviation

+b) Brief explanation/assessment of basis for the uncertainty estimate (1-2 sentences).

+The lower bound constitutes the 5th percentile and the upper bound the 95th percentile of the credible region.
+Done via the posterior distribution obtained by standard Bayesian Methods for linear Vector Autoregressions.

+c) Brief description of any post-processing you have done (1-2 sentences).